Close the Transaction

 Physical closings can be handled at the business, at an escrow firm, or your attorney’s office.
 For virtual closings, the documents are signed electronically or “overnighted” to the parties for signatures and are then sent back to the escrow agent, who releases the funds to the seller at closing.

 The closing date is a suggested target and is not set in stone.
 We recommend you be prepared to change the closing date to meet unexpected changes in circumstances.

 We recommend that all officers sign the closing documents.
 If all officers aren’t available, a corporate resolution can be used in lieu of a physical signature.

 Transfer of Vehicles and Other Titled Assets

-- Asset Sales: The parties should include any vehicles and titled property in the asset list, which will be attached to the purchase agreement.
+- Asset Sales: The parties should list all vehicles and titled property included in the asset list, which will be attached to the purchase agreement.
 When the parties sign the Bill of Sale, legal ownership of all property in the asset list, including any vehicles listed, transfers from seller to buyer.
 While you gain legal ownership of the vehicle at the moment of signing the Bill of Sale, the parties must still arrange for the registration of the transfer with the Department of Motor Vehicles, which may happen days or weeks later.

 Dealing with Last-Minute Problems